 - Eating a diet high in antioxidants, such as green leafy vegetables and fresh fruit

 - Undergoing a thorough vision test on an annual basis after you turn 60

 All symptoms, potential procedural/surgical options should always be discussed with your physician after a thorough consultation and examination for an accurate diagnosis and treatment plan.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Eye Cataracts surgery?
-Would like to schedule an appointment with a best NY Ophthalmologist or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York City Eye doctor.
+Would like to schedule an appointment with a best optometrist in NYC Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York City Eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)

 New York, NY 10010